oxfordyang2016/python_import_package/README.md

 3.when add `from example import example1` in __init__.py ,you can use 'from testpackage import example1' in hello.py
 4.usual call is valid such as 'from testpackage import example'
+5.__init__.py can be a empty file and you need import moudle in usual method.
+6.imported things is moudle ,function ,name ,classs or more low level things.
 ```
 ## hello.py import package
 ```